 2016 marked 75 years of our partnership with United Way, and we thereby celebrate with a “Labor of Love” commemorative logo on our journey of passionate community service together.
 Here is to 75 more years: United Way of Greater Milwaukee and Waukesha County and Milwaukee Area Labor Council, AFL-CIO.

 Created in the 1950s by the merger now known as the AFL-CIO (American Federation of Labor – Congress of Industrial Organizations), the Milwaukee Area Labor Council, AFL-CIO also contains the Milwaukee members of other federations such as Change to Win.
 Unions outside these federations are active supporters as are community, retiree and religious groups.
-So are non-union participants through such AFL-CIO initiatives as Working America.
 The breadth of our membership recognizes the importance of solidarity for all workers.
 MALC AFLCIO takes a leading role in charities, legislative work, politics and social action.
 Both our members and partnerships reflect that diversity and reach.

 In 2003, the Milwaukee County Labor Council created Labor Community@Work, a tax-deductible way to support the charitable and community functions of the organization.
 Labor Community@Work is open for contributions from the entire community.

 Tax-deductible charitable contributions for Labor Community@Work can be directed to specific campaigns or functions of that charitable division.
 Contributions can be addressed to LaborCommunity@Work, 633 S. Hawley Rd., Milwaukee, WI 53214 or given online.